eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_nodes.rst

 - Configure the node ``Domain ID``:

   ROS2 allows isolation of nodes through the ``ROS_DOMAIN_ID`` concept.
 Nodes can only discover and communicate nodes placed on the same domain.
-  Further information about ROS 2 Domain ID can be found on `About Domain ID <https://docs.ros.org/en/humble/Concepts/About-Domain-ID.html>`_
+  Further information about ROS 2 Domain ID can be found on :ref:`About Domain ID <DomainID>`.

   A node can be configured using the ``rclc_support_t`` internal ``rcl_init_options_t`` options structure. rcl provides the ``rcl_init_options_set_domain_id`` method to set a node domain.
 Example: